Knowledge Hub

 10. Value for money

-Alignment between functional richness, support services, and overall cost of deployment.
+Alignment between functional richness, level of support, and overall cost of deployment.

 YUMANA

-Yumana is the most modular innovation platform on the market, built on a strong belief: staying as close as possible to the specific needs of each organization in order to maximize program adoption and stakeholder engagement.
+Yumana is the most flexible innovation management platform on the market, built on a strong conviction: staying as close as possible to each organization’s specific needs in order to maximize adoption and stakeholder engagement.

-The platform is particularly relevant for companies with a certain level of maturity on these topics and looking to deploy tailor-made initiatives combining employee mobilization, a clear governance framework, and the transition from ideas to projects.
+The platform is particularly well-suited for organizations with a certain level of innovation maturity that are looking to deploy tailored programs combining employee engagement, clear governance frameworks, and the effective transformation of ideas into concrete projects.

-The platform: technology serving a fully user-centered experience
+The platform: technology designed for a truly user-centric experience

-The objective?
-To provide innovation teams with a tool that offers a high level of customization, facilitation, and user support, without strategic complexity ever becoming operational complexity.
+Objective: Provide innovation teams with a platform that delivers a high level of customization, engagement, and user support, without ever turning strategic complexity into operational complexity.

-Innovation now takes many forms: collaborative innovation, continuous improvement, open innovation, digital transformation, sustainable innovation.
+Innovation now takes many forms: collaborative innovation, continuous improvement, open innovation, digital transformation, and sustainable innovation.

-Yumana centralizes multiple portfolios on one ready-to-use platform.
-It is a great way to align innovation with strategy, standardize evaluation criteria, improve decision-making, and genuinely demonstrate innovation ROI.
+This enables organizations to better align innovation with strategy, standardize evaluation criteria, improve decision-making, and clearly demonstrate innovation ROI.

-The platform covers the entire innovation cycle: ideation, evaluation, selection, project management, as well as budget tracking, impact analysis, and strategic portfolio steering.
-Through its partner Novable, Yumana also offers startup scouting.
+The platform covers the entire innovation lifecycle: ideation, evaluation, selection, and project management, as well as budget tracking, impact analysis, and strategic portfolio steering.
+Through its partnership with Novable, Yumana also integrates startup scouting capabilities.

-Novable’s AI identifies high-potential startups, then Yumana takes over with structured evaluation pathways to compare, qualify, and collaborate effectively.
+Novable’s AI identifies high-potential startups, while Yumana provides structured evaluation workflows to compare, qualify, and collaborate effectively.

-Decide, track, analyze, while proving impact and ROI
+Decide, track, analyze, and demonstrate impact and ROI

-Portfolio analysis is made easier through magic quadrants that reveal trends, performance, and the balance between core business, adjacent, and transformational projects, as well as the ability to track budgets and resources by monitoring investment levels and financial outcomes against the initial business case.
+Portfolio analysis is enhanced through visual tools such as magic quadrants, which highlight trends, performance, and the balance between core, adjacent, and transformational initiatives.
+Organizations can also monitor budgets and resources closely, tracking investment levels and financial outcomes against the initial business case.

-Reports can be exported automatically, including in PowerPoint format ready for the executive committee.
+Reports can be automatically exported, including in PowerPoint format, ready for executive committee presentations.

 Organizations using Yumana increase innovation conversion rates by up to +25%.

-At Yumana, artificial intelligence is not a marketing claim, because it is integrated into the operational mechanisms of decision-making, with advanced functional maturity serving strategic steering.
+At Yumana, artificial intelligence is not a marketing claim, it is embedded directly into operational decision-making processes, with a high level of functional maturity serving strategic portfolio management.

 • intelligent duplicate detection

-The result?
-Reduced analysis time and improved objectivity in decision-making.
+The result is a significant reduction in analysis time and greater objectivity in decision-making.

-AI tools make it possible to identify emerging trends in portfolios, anticipate strategic imbalances, and optimize trade-offs.
+AI-driven tools also enable organizations to identify emerging trends within their portfolios, anticipate strategic imbalances, and optimize investment and prioritization decisions.

-At the heart of the system: a unique community engagement dynamic
+At the core of the approach: a unique community engagement dynamic

-Relying on a proven methodology dedicated to community engagement, because the performance of an innovation initiative depends first and foremost on the quality of the mobilization it generates.
-Collective intelligence is activated through specific mechanisms that Yumana masters and that are an integral part of the platform, and its support.
+Relying on a proven methodology specifically designed to drive community engagement, because the performance of any innovation program ultimately depends on the quality of participation it generates.
+Collective intelligence does not happen by chance, it requires dedicated mechanisms that Yumana has mastered and embedded directly into both its platform and its support model.

-This personalized method, enriched and deployed for each of its clients, helps anchor a participative innovation culture that goes far beyond simply making a platform available.
+This tailored methodology, continuously refined and deployed for each client, helps embed a culture of participatory innovation that goes far beyond simply providing a platform.

-· AI, once again at the heart of the experience: from the user side
+· AI at the heart of the user experience

-Yumana’s strength lies in its highly refined expertise in corporate cultures, engagement levers, and community mechanics.
+Yumana’s strength lies in its deep understanding of corporate cultures, engagement levers, and community dynamics.

 An integrated methodology and strategic support

-Beyond technical and functional deployment, the team works on defining processes and governance, activating communities, ensuring strategic alignment with transformation priorities, and supporting change management, because these are all essential success factors.
+Beyond technical and functional deployment, the team actively supports the definition of processes and governance, community activation, strategic alignment with transformation priorities, and change management, all of which are critical success factors.

-Customer Success Management is delivered over time, with monthly follow-up and responsive functional and technical support.
-Strategic proximity and co-construction are at the heart of the approach.
+Customer Success Management is ensured over time through ongoing support, including monthly follow-ups and responsive functional and technical assistance.
+Strategic proximity and co-construction are at the core of the approach.

 Positive points

-A DNA that places community engagement at the heart of the system
+A DNA that places community engagement at the core of the approach

-Engagement does not rely solely on technology, but on community mechanisms that create enthusiasm, unite people, and build long-term loyalty around the initiative.
-This is a deeply rooted belief in Yumana’s history, which has led the company to develop not only dedicated features but also an entire methodology and support framework around this success factor.
+Engagement is not driven by technology alone, but by community mechanisms that generate momentum, foster alignment, and sustain long-term participation.
+This belief is deeply embedded in Yumana’s DNA, reflected not only in dedicated features but also in a comprehensive methodology and support framework built around this critical success factor.

-Operational autonomy with workflows aligned with internal governance
+User autonomy enabled by workflows aligned with internal governance

-Yumana offers a high level of configuration for workflows, roles and access rights, evaluation criteria, and user journeys.
-This flexibility makes it possible to align the platform closely with each organization’s own processes, governance, and priorities, without imposing a standardized model.
+Yumana offers a high level of configurability across workflows, roles and access rights, evaluation criteria, and user journeys.
+This flexibility allows the platform to align closely with each organization’s processes, governance, and strategic priorities, without imposing a standardized model.

-AI is embedded at the core of use cases, both to support contributors, structuring ideas, search, duplicate detection, and to help innovation teams with analysis, scoring, prioritization, and decision support.
+Artificial intelligence is integrated at the core of user experience, both to support contributors through idea structuring, search, and duplicate detection, and to assist innovation teams with analysis, scoring, prioritization, and decision-making.

 Advanced customization suited to complex environments

-The UX takes into account your organization’s codes, challenges, and audiences, which means the platform is fully configurable: differentiated user journeys, customizable evaluation criteria, branding, interface configuration, and process settings.
+The user experience is designed to reflect the codes, challenges, and audiences of each organization.
+The platform is fully configurable, including differentiated user journeys, customizable evaluation criteria, branding, and interface and process settings.

-The platform is designed for multi-country and multi-language environments: it enables global deployment while maintaining central strategic consistency.
-Governance can be distributed with autonomous local instances and global steering.
+The platform is designed for multi-country, multi-language environments.
+It enables the deployment of global programs while maintaining centralized strategic consistency.
+Governance can be distributed, combining local autonomy with global oversight.

-The pricing model is designed to enable large-scale adoption without constraints tied to the number of users, which facilitates the mobilization of large communities and the scaling of programs.
+The commercial model supports large-scale deployment without constraints related to the number of users, facilitating broad community engagement and the scaling of innovation initiatives.

-Beyond the tool itself, Yumana relies on a methodology and long-term support: framing, governance, community activation, change management.
-This close support makes it possible to adapt initiatives to the cultural and operational realities of organizations.
+Beyond the platform itself, Yumana provides a robust methodology and long-term support covering framing, governance, community activation, and change management.
+This close collaboration ensures that programs are adapted to each organization’s cultural and operational realities.

 A product in continuous evolution

-The roadmap is shaped by market developments, technological disruptions, and very operational client feedback.
-The collaborative workshops regularly conducted confront the platform with field realities and make it possible to remain constantly connected to client needs.
-Yumana pays particular attention to co-construction.
+The roadmap is shaped by market trends, technological disruptions, and highly operational client feedback.
+Regular collaborative workshops confront the platform with real-world use cases, ensuring it remains closely aligned with client needs.
+Co-construction is a core principle of Yumana’s approach

 Negative points